hacf-fr/meteofrance-api/CONTRIBUTING.rst

 ------------

 You are all invited to contribute to this project for maintenance or improvement.
-Even if you are not a developer, you can probably help to report some bugs, share improvements ideas, or contribute to the documentation.
+Even if you are not a developer, you can help to report some bugs, share improvements ideas, or contribute to the documentation.

 How to set up your development environment